22 Pros And Cons Of Living In Temecula, California

 Gasoline Costs

 It’s no secret that California has some of the highest gas prices in all of the United States.
-If you plan on starting a business or driving a great deal make sure that you are ready for $ 5-gallon gas prices.
-This can be a huge expense for many people driving a great deal.
+If you intend to start a business or drive a lot, make sure you are prepared for $5 gallon gas prices.
+This can be a huge expense for many people who drive a lot.

 Electricity Costs

-Electricity costs like most areas in the United States have gone through the roof.
+Electricity costs, like most areas in the United States, have gone through the roof.
 Your bill will be even higher if you have a pool and spa.
-One of the things that people have been doing a great deal of over the last 10 years in Southern California is add solar panels.
-I wrote a blog post explaining my reasoning or the pros and cons of having solar panels here.
-If you have a 2000 square foot home in Temecula with a pool expect to have your electricity bill be around 4 to $500 a month for the warmer months of the summer which include May through September.
+One of the things that people have been doing a great deal of over the last 10 years in Southern California is adding solar panels.
+I wrote a blog post explaining my reasoning and the pros and cons of having solar panels here.
+If you have a 2000-square-foot home in Temecula with a pool, expect to have your electricity bill be around $400 to $500 a month for the warmer months of the summer, which include May through September.

 Air Quality

-We are licensed as both Real Estate Brokers & a Certified Residential Appraiser.
-We love what we do and will bring a great deal of passion, experience and expertise to the table for you.
+We are licensed as both real estate brokers and certified residential appraisers.
+We love what we do and will bring a great deal of passion, experience, and expertise to the table for you.